-- For purposes of employer contributions, the base salary paid to an employee by the Employer, plus any base salary that is subject to a pretax election under Internal Revenue Code section 125, 132(f)(4), 403(b), or 457(b).
-Overtime, bonuses, shift differential, overloads, deferred compensation, severance payments, cash payments of accrued vacation or paid time off upon termination of employment, faculty practice or other private practice income, and any additional compensation are excluded for purposes of employer contributions. - For purposes of participant contributions, the cash compensation paid to an employee by the Employer, plus compensation that is subject to a pretax election under Internal Revenue Code section 125, 132(f)(4), 403(b), or 457(b), but excluding any imputed income, allowances, subsidies, and other payments not earned by the employee for the performance of their duties.
+- For purposes of employer contributions, the base salary paid to an employee by NYU Grossman School of Medicine, plus any base salary that is subject to a pretax election under Internal Revenue Code section 125, 132(f)(4), 403(b) or 457(b).
+Overtime, bonuses, shift differential, overloads, deferred compensation, severance payments, cash payments of accrued vacation or paid time off upon termination of employment, faculty practice or other private practice income, and any additional compensation are excluded for purposes of employer contributions. - For purposes of participant contributions, the cash compensation paid to an employee by NYU Grossman School of Medicine, plus compensation that is subject to a pretax election under Internal Revenue Code section 125, 132(f)(4),

+403(b) or 457(b), but excluding any imputed income, allowances, subsidies and other payments not earned by the employee for the performance of their duties.

 Salary in excess of the IRS annual limit cannot be considered under the Plan for employer contributions.
-(This limit is \$350,000 in 2025 and it may be increased from time to time in accordance with the Internal Revenue Code.)
-Amounts paid after severance from employment are not included in eligible salary, unless they are payments of regular pay or paid time-off cashouts made by the later of 21/2 months after severance from employment or the last day of the calendar year in which the severance from employment occurs, as long as the amounts would have been included if paid prior to severance from employment.
+(This limit is \$350,000 for 2025 and it may be increased from time to time in accordance with the Internal Revenue Code.)
+Amounts paid after severance from employment are not included in eligible salary, unless they are payments of regular pay or paid time-off cashouts made by the later of $2\frac{1}{2}$ months after severance from employment or the last day of the calendar year in which the severance from employment occurs, as long as the amounts would have been included if paid prior to severance from employment.